angristan/awesome-stars/README.md

 ## JavaScript

+- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for Firefox/Chrome/MS Edge and CLI tool to save a faithful copy of an entire web page in a single HTML file
 - [JeanJouliaCode/wipeClean](https://github.com/JeanJouliaCode/wipeClean) -
 - [j0be/PowerDeleteSuite](https://github.com/j0be/PowerDeleteSuite) - Power Delete Suite for Reddit
 - [Cryptkeeper/Minetrack](https://github.com/Cryptkeeper/Minetrack) - Minetrack makes it easy to keep an eye on your favorite Minecraft servers.